 PlagScan API specification

 Do you want to build an application that uses PlagScan as a service?
-Want to integrate plagiarism checking into your third party content management system like Sharepoint, Blackboard, Moodle?
+Or do you want to integrate plagiarism checking into a third-party content management system, like Sharepoint, Blackboard or Moodle?
 This might well be the missing puzzle piece.
 The API provided by PlagScan provides easy access to administrative as well as user tasks.

-PlagScan bring you a new version of the API based on RESTful architecture, with new functionalities and more security.
+PlagScan bring you a new version of the API based on RESTful architecture, with increased functionality and more security.

 NOTE: To acutally execute plagiarism checks and retrieve results your account needs to be unlocked and equipped with test credit.

-The reply is generally sent as JSON data, with the exception of RETRIEVE method with MODE larger or equal 3: Annotated docx files (RETRIEVE method with MODE=3) are sent as plain binary data.
-RETRIEVE method with MODE=4 or higher will return reports in valid HTML but not XML.
+The reply is generally sent as JSON data, with the exception of a RETRIEVE method with a MODE equal to or greater than 3: Annotated docx files (RETRIEVE method with MODE=3) are sent as plain binary data.
+A RETRIEVE method with MODE=4 or higher will return reports in valid HTML but not XML.

-This document is intended as a reference or may give you a first idea of what is possible.
+This document is intended as a reference to give you a basic idea of what is possible.
 Please do not hesitate to contact us at email@example.com if you have questions!

 API Documentation v3

 There is an API endpoint that can be used to check the API server status.